Quaternionic superconductivity links spinful pairing, topology, and charge-$4e$ order: Introduction

-Beyond correlated-electron platforms, phonon-mediated superhydrides under pressure reach near–room-temperature $T_c$.
-In particular, LaH$_{10}$ was first predicted theoretically and later synthesized experimentally \cite{Liu2017PNAS,Somayazulu2019PRL}.
-Its optical response provides strong evidence of intense electron–phonon coupling \cite{PhysRevB.102.024501}, while charge–density–wave behavior has been proposed as a key part of its superconducting mechanism \cite{c7w9-7tgy}.
-This work builds on a broader high-pressure research program that also includes elemental sulfur \cite{Struzhkin1997Nature}.
-The wider landscape is surveyed in a recent roadmap \cite{Boeri2022Roadmap}.
-In our notation the hydride case corresponds to the scalar (singlet) limit $q=\psi$, so time-reversal constraints, gauge couplings, and GL invariants remain transparent within the same quaternionic calculus.
+Beyond correlated-electron platforms, phonon-mediated superhydrides under pressure provide a complementary arena with near–room-temperature $T_c$, notably LaH$_{10}$ (predicted and later synthesized) \cite{Liu2017PNAS,Somayazulu2019PRL}.
+Its optical response indicates strong electron–phonon coupling \cite{PhysRevB.102.024501}, and charge-density-wave physics has been discussed as part of the mechanism \cite{c7w9-7tgy}.
+Related high-pressure superconductivity includes elemental sulfur \cite{Struzhkin1997Nature}; a broader overview is given in Ref.~\cite{Boeri2022Roadmap,babaev_2024}.
+For such predominantly singlet systems, our framework reduces to the scalar limit $q=\psi$, so the same quaternionic notation still encodes time-reversal constraints, gauge charge ($2e$), and the GL invariants in a uniform way.

-We recast spinful superconductivity as a \emph{quaternion field theory}: the singlet–triplet gap is encoded by a single quaternion field $q(\bm k)$, yielding the compact Bogoliubov–de Gennes (BdG) form
+We recast spinful superconductivity as a \emph{quaternion field theory}: the singlet–triplet gap is encoded by a single quaternion field $q(\bm k)$, yielding the compact Bogoliubov-de Gennes (BdG) form, so that spectra, coherence factors, and GL invariants reduce to quaternion norms and products, with time reversal acting as $q(\bm k)\mapsto q^\ddagger(-\bm k)=\overline{q^\ast}(-\bm k)$.
+For general mixed singlet--triplet pairing the spectrum is branch-split, while the familiar perfect-square form is recovered only for unitary states.
+In this language, the placement of a BdG Hamiltonian within the AZ classification, in particular classes C, CI, and DIII, is dictated by algebraic constraints on the pairing function $q(\bm{k})$ and connects naturally to quaternionic Berry phases and quaternionic bundle invariants.\cite{Hatsugai2010,DeNittisGomi2015CMP,AltlandZirnbauer1997,SchnyderRyuFurusakiLudwig2008}

-so that spectra, coherence factors, and GL invariants reduce to quaternion norms and products, with time reversal acting as $q(\bm k)\mapsto\overline{q}(-\bm k)$.
-In this language, AZ placement (especially C/CI/DIII) follows from algebraic constraints on $q$ and connects directly to quaternionic Berry and bundle invariants.\cite{Hatsugai2010,DeNittisGomi2015CMP,AltlandZirnbauer1997,SchnyderRyuFurusakiLudwig2008} We also define a quarteting field as the symmetric product $Q\!\sim\!\langle q\otimes q\rangle$ and write a coupled GL functional that preserves ${\rm Sp}(1)$ structure, $F[q,Q]$ with covariant derivatives $(\nabla-2ie\bm A)q$ and $(\nabla-4ie\bm A)Q$.
-This makes the half-flux quantum $\Phi_0/2$ and the doubled Josephson frequency $2f_J$ \emph{direct} consequences of gauge coupling in the quaternion variables—providing a compact route from symmetry to device-level observables.\cite{BergFradkinKivelson2009NatPhys,Agterberg2020ARCM,Ciaccia2024CommPhys}
+We also define a quarteting field as the symmetric product $Q\!\sim\!\langle q\otimes q\rangle$ and write a coupled GL functional that preserves ${\rm Sp}(1)$ structure, $F[q,Q]$ with covariant derivatives $(\nabla-2ie\bm A)q$ and $(\nabla-4ie\bm A)Q$.
+This makes the half-flux quantum $\Phi_0/2$ and the doubled Josephson frequency $2f_J$ \emph{direct} consequences of gauge coupling in the quaternion variables, which provides a compact route from symmetry to device-level observables.\cite{BergFradkinKivelson2009NatPhys,Agterberg2020ARCM,Ciaccia2024CommPhys}